How to Train Your Kids to Know What to Do in a Home Emergency

 Have an Emergency Plan

 Write and discuss a basic emergency plan for the family to follow if something bad happens.
 Whether a weather catastrophe or if a parent becomes ill or unresponsive, kids should know what to do and how to get help.
 The emergency plan should list the critical events that could require immediate action.
 Each one should be explained in terms the kids can understand.
-For example, if high winds develop or a tornado warning sounds, everyone should head to the basement or a secure inner room.
+For example, if high winds develop and get signs of a tornado, everyone should head to the basement or a secure inner room.
 If someone collapses or becomes unconscious, the kids should know how to dial 9-1-1 as well as how to unlock the security code on a parent’s smartphone.
 The plan should be posted or kept where the kids can reach it.

 Demonstrate the Correct Response